1550–1600 in European fashion: Hairstyles and headgear

 Married and grown women covered their hair, as they had in previous periods.
 Early in the period, hair was parted in the center and fluffed over the temples.
 Later, front hair was curled and puffed high over the forehead.
 Wigs and false hairpieces were used to extend the hair.

 In a typical hairstyle of the period, front hair is curled and back hair is worn long, twisted and wound with ribbons and then coiled and pinned up.

-A close-fitting linen cap called a coif or biggins was worn, alone or under other hats or hoods, especially in the Netherlands and England.
+A close-fitting linen cap called a coif or biggins was worn alone or under other hats or hoods, especially in the Netherlands and England.
 Many embroidered and bobbin-lace-trimmed English coifs survive from this period.

 The French hood was worn throughout the period in both France and England.
-Another fashionable headdress was a caul, or cap, of net-work lined in silk attached to a band, which covered the pinned up hair.
+Another fashionable headdress was a caul, or cap, of net-work lined in silk attached to a band, which covered the pinned-up hair.
 This style of headdress had also been seen in Germany in the first half of the century.
 Widows in mourning wore black hoods with sheer black veils.

 Makeup

 The ideal standard of beauty for women in the Elizabethan era was to have light or naturally red hair, a pale complexion, and red cheeks and lips, drawing on the style of Queen Elizabeth.
 The goal was to look very "English," since the main enemy of England was Spain, and in Spain darker hair was dominant.

-To further lighten their complexion, women wore white make-up on their faces.
-This make-up, called Ceruse, was made up of white lead and vinegar.
+To further lighten their complexion, women wore white makeup on their faces.
+This makeup, called Ceruse, was made up of white lead and vinegar.
 While this makeup was effective, the white lead made it poisonous.
 Women in this time often contracted lead poisoning, resulting in death before the age of 50.
-Other ingredients used as make-up were sulfur, alum, and tin ash.
-In addition to using make-up to achieve a pale complexion, women in this era were bled to take the color out of their faces.
+Other ingredients used as makeup were sulfur, alum, and tin ash.
+In addition to using makeup to achieve a pale complexion, women in this era were bled to take the color out of their faces.

 Cochineal, madder, and vermilion were used as dyes to achieve the bright red effects on the cheeks and lips.
 Kohl was used to darken the eyelashes and enhance the size and appearance of the eyes.